Royarmenta/Royarmenta/README.md

 + Enhancing my code

 ## 🤝 Let's Connect
-Excited about the intersection of engineering and data science!
+Excited about the intersection of mkt and data science!
 Open to collaborations, discussions, and learning opportunities.